Skip to content

 Auto-finalisation

-The toggle’s full meaning, after the 2026-05-10 changes, is: “this syndicate finalises eagerly via a look-back continuity check”.
-Syndicates that prefer end-of-month reconciliation leave it off and use the admin bulk path described in finalise multiple bookings at once — which uses a different (look-ahead) continuity model.
+The toggle’s full meaning is: “this syndicate finalises eagerly via a look-back continuity check”.
+Syndicates that prefer end-of-month reconciliation leave it off and use the admin bulk path described in finalise multiple bookings at once, which uses a different (look-ahead) continuity model.

-The asymmetric design — eager look-back for members, prudent look-ahead for admins — reflects the different cadences of pay-as-you-go syndicates (every flight billed the day it happens) and reconciliation syndicates (admin reviews everything monthly).
+The design is asymmetric: eager look-back for members, prudent look-ahead for admins.
+This reflects the different cadences of pay-as-you-go syndicates (every flight billed the day it happens) and reconciliation syndicates (admin reviews everything monthly).

-• Owner and admin — turn the syndicate toggle on and off.
+• Admin: turn the syndicate toggle on and off.

 • Conflicts queue: Unfinalised bookings at /syndicates/:syndicateId/unfinalised-bookings.
 Bookings skipped by the look-back continuity check land here with a discrepancy badge.

-• Notifications: the tacho_continuity_detected notification fires to the submitter and all admins when a look-back conflict is detected.
+• Notifications: the tacho-discrepancy notification fires to the submitter and all admins when a look-back conflict is detected.

 FieldWhat it sets